akjmicro/dclang/README.md

 structures like lists and hashes (dictionaries) and so on, but they will be manually destroyed in memory to make room for other structures with other keywords ('free').
 No garbage collection means things are kept simple, and the programmer is assumed to be a thoughtful and responsible adult. :)
-FORTH is a great language, and I mean to follow that lead.
+FORTH is a great language, and I mean to follow that lead, even as I simplify certain aspects of the FORTH standard in this dialect.

+The trade-off for that simplicity is that one has to get used to how order of operations work in this world (everything being immediate and w/o parenthesis).
+And also, one has to get used to manipulating the stack such that defined words make sensible, efficient use of the stack.
+It takes some getting used to.
+I direct the user to the internet or books to search for things relating to the fine art of programming FORTH, etc. Everything sadi there applies here.

 Anyway, due to RPN, things will look like this, when you do math: